adamtow/notecuts/docs/English.md

 # NoteCuts

-NoteCuts triggers shortcuts on other iOS devices using shared notes on Apple Notes, Dropbox, and Evernote.
-Add the name of a shortcut to a note on one of these services, and NoteCuts will run that shortcut within a minute.

-NoteCuts continually monitors your notes and runs shortcuts automatically in the background, even when an iPad or iPhone is locked and sleeping.
+NoteCuts continually monitors shared notes on Apple Notes, Dropbox, and Evernote, enabling automatically running of shortcuts, even when the iOS device  is locked and sleeping.

 - [**Download NoteCuts from RoutineHub.co**](https://routinehub.co/shortcut/2711)